 Arbitrator Intelligence Ambassadors are talented legal practitioners who help guide AI’s project development internationally and raise awareness about how Arbitrator Intelligence and AIQ responses can increase transparency, accountability, and diversity globally

-Arbitrator Intelligence is delighted to announce the launch of the Arbitrator Intelligence Ambassadors Essay Competition!
+Arbitrator Intelligence is delighted to announce the winners of the inaugural Arbitrator Intelligence Ambassadors’ Essay Competition!

 - Aichell Alvarado

 Thank you to all who participated in the essay competition!

 Besides fairness, international arbitration should embrace diversity and inclusiveness as core values, hence efforts should be made in order to guarantee access to all these attributes in the same measure.
 Fairness may include the right to be heard, having both an independent and impartial panel, etc. however, when scholars discuss the underpinning aspects of diversity, it is often reviewed under different groups, such as gender and age diversity, or geographic, and ethnic diversity, when in reality it encompasses more than cultural points.
 This paper seeks to chart progress of the use of technology in arbitration on this scope.